-Most highstreet lenders are now back in the 90% market.
-HSBC, Bank of Ireland, Nationwide, Accord, Halifax, Barclays, TSB, Digital Mortgages, Virgin, Metro Bank , NatWest & Coventry to name a few.
+Most high-street lenders are now back in the 90% market.
+HSBC, Bank of Ireland, Nationwide, Accord, Halifax, Barclays, TSB, Digital Mortgages, Virgin, Metro Bank, NatWest, and Coventry to name a few.

 Professional mortgages are back.
-We have access to lenders who can lend up to 5.5 X income for professionals and lend at high loan to value if needed.
+We have access to lenders who can lend up to 5.5 X income for professionals and lend at a high loan-to-value if needed.
 Larger loan underwriting is also easing.
-In fact we can look at loans of up to £1.5million at 90% loan to value.
+In fact, we can look at loans of up to £1.5 million at 90% loan-to-value.

-Fears of a no deal Brexit have initiated some further drops in the money markets.
+Fears of a no-deal Brexit have initiated further drops in the money markets.
 As I have already mentioned we have seen rates come back in at 90% and lenders have been repricing downwards on certain products between 60% and 85% by anything up to 0.40%.